 Any student has the right to appeal to the Educational Standards and Policies Committee for an exception to academic policies and procedures.
 The appeal process is readily available and each appeal is given careful individual consideration.
 The written appeal should clearly state the desired action and the reasons for the request.
-All appeals are submitted to the Enrollment Advisement Center where they will be forwarded to the appropriate individual for review.
-Educational Planners are willing to assist in preparing an appeal.
-An appeal form can be obtained from MyCCC on your student tab or from the Enrollment Advisement Center.
+All appeals are submitted to the Registrar's Office where they will be forwarded to the ESP Committee for review.